Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/getting-started.md

 The main way to interact with cash contracts and integrate them into applications is using the CashScript SDK.
 This SDK allows you to compile `.cash` files or import `.json` artifact files, and convert them to `Contract` objects.
 These objects are used to create new contract instances.
 These instances are used to interact with the contracts using the functions that were implemented in the `.cash` file.
 For more information on the CashScript SDK, refer to the [full SDK documentation](/cashscript/docs/sdk).

-**Note:** The CashScript officially only supports NodeJS, as it uses some NodeJS-specific functionality (fs, path).
-We are working on making the library compatible with the browser as well as NodeJS, but this is **currently not supported**.

 #### Installation

 ```bash